-K. A copy of the petition and the order shall be served on the defendant within one year from the date the order is signed.
-An order of protection that is not served on the defendant within one year expires.
+N. An order of protection that is not served on the defendant within one year after the date that the order is issued expires.
 An order is effective on the defendant on service of a copy of the order and petition.
 An order expires one year after service on the defendant.
 A modified order is effective on service and expires one year after service of the initial order and petition.